Ballyneal’s accommodations make the senses smile.

 The Meadowlark Lodge is the quietest location with the best views.
 Located on a nearby hill approximately 200 yards from the village, its outdoor decks offer a spectacular view of the 18th hole and convenient access to the practice area.
 The lodge’s theme is inspired by the Meadowlark species native to Colorado.
 This colorful member of the blackbird family flashes a vibrant yellow breast crossed by a distinctive, black, V-shaped band.
 The Meadowlark is a low capacity lodge holding just 11 guests with three single second floor rooms each with a private balcony and four double rooms on the first floor.
 If you have group of 8-11 that wants a private location, the Meadowlark often can be made available exclusively for you.

-The Ringneck Lodge is the original Ballyneal lodge and stands in the center of the action directly in front of the bocce ball court.
+The Ringneck Lodge is the original Ballyneal lodge and stands in the center of the action directly in front of The Commons.
 It offers four single rooms, four double rooms, and two bachelor rooms.
 Additionally, there are common areas available with a TV, which provide a nice spot to gather after your rounds or in the evening.
-The balcony is a great place to relax and watch the bocce ball games or the sunset.
+The balcony is a great place to relax and watch the sunset.
 The lodge’s theme is derived from the Ringneck Pheasant species abundant here in the chop hills.
 They are one of the most common upland game birds in North America.

 The Terrapin Lodge is located in the same building as the Turtle Bar and Restaurant.
 The first tee box is adjacent to the Terrapin.
 This lodge offers seven single rooms which are possibly the nicest rooms in the complex.
 Each room is oversized with a king bed and well-appointed bathroom.
 For those that like to stay up and have cocktails late into the evening, this is a prime location.
 Its name is derived from the many box turtles you’ll encounter during your stay at Ballyneal.